Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 6. Selected "root" on the next dropdown menu.
 7. Clicked save.
 8. Waited for a few minutes and refreshed the page.
-9. Went back to my QuizTion-Quiz-Game repository.
+9. Navigate back to my QuizTion-Quiz-Game repository.
 10. Clicked Deployment tab in the right side of the page.
 11. Clicked the link under GitHub pages.